rcwhite96/GoodReadsClone/README.md

 ✅ Add a carousel to the splash page.

+- Implement AWS S3 for photo storage.

-- Implement a media status - a user will be able to label a piece of media as viewed/read or not yet viewed/read.
+- Add a media status - a user will be able to label a piece of media as viewed/read or not yet viewed/read.